 Transportation Consultation with Rural Officials Policy

-The Arizona Department of Transportation (ADOT) is the primary decision maker for federal-aid transportation plans and investments in non-metropolitan areas with populations below 50,000.
-However, ADOT understands the importance of consulting with local governments before, during, and after the decision making process to insure participation results in improved transportation system planning, performance and project development.
-Therefore, ADOT has developed guidelines that outline the consultantion process, and defines how and when outreach will occur with officials from rural areas.
+ADOT is the primary decision maker for federal-aid transportation plans and investments in nonmetropolitan areas with populations below 50,000.
+However, ADOT understands the importance of consulting with local governments before, during and after the decision-making process to ensure participation results in improved transportation system planning, performance and project development.
+Therefore, ADOT has developed guidelines that outline the consultation process and define how and when outreach will occur with officials from rural areas.

-The primary guidelines for state consultation with non-metropolitan local officials are contained in the FHWA and FTA joint rulemaking, Statewide and Metropolitan Planning: Part 450 Planning Assistance and Standards.
-(Federal Register: February 14, 2007, Part III).
-According to 23 CFR 450.210(b) At least once every five years (as of February 24, 2006), the State shall review and solicit comments from non-metropolitan local officials and other interested parties for a period of not less than 60 calendar days regarding the effectiveness of the consultation process and any proposed changes.
-A specific request for comments shall be directed to the State association of counties, State municipal league, regional planning agencies, or directly to non-metropolitan local officials.
+The primary guidelines for state consultation with nonmetropolitan local officials are contained in the FHWA and FTA joint rulemaking, statewide and metropolitan planning: Part 450 Planning Assistance and Standards.
+(Federal Register: Feb.
+14, 2007, Part III).
+According to 23 CFR 450.210(b), at least once every five years (as of Feb.
+24, 2006), the state shall review and solicit comments from nonmetropolitan local officials and other interested parties for a period of not less than 60 calendar days regarding the effectiveness of the consultation process and any proposed changes.
+A specific request for comments shall be directed to the state association of counties, state municipal league, regional planning agencies or directly to nonmetropolitan local officials.

-It is intended that this document is subject to review and revision every 5 years.
+It is intended that this document is subject to review and revision every five years.
 In the event that Congress enacts new transportation language, this document will be subject to immediate revision.

-Embedded within the policy below is a quick survey about this document, or you may submit comments about this document via email (another link provided within the document).
+Embedded within the policy below is a quick survey about this document.
+You may also submit comments about this document via email (another link provided within the document).